Monday, July 27, 2015

 Review

 Pixar has consistently shown ongoing stories of heartwarming magic for the young and old over the decades since Toy StoryIt was in 1995 when they first introduced CGI features to the world.
 Upon its release in 2009, UP became one of the studio's last two critically acclaimed endeavours.
-However, not all of us have responded positively to this charming, new-age, modern classic.
+However, not all of us have responded positively to this charming and colourful modern classic.
 However, it's too similar to the previous animated feature from Pixar, WALL-E. I'm not so much on the plot.
-Sure, the characterisations are colourful, but there's not much to say about the comedy and drama in this movie, as it was predictable.
+Sure, the characters are interesting, but there's not much to say about the comedy and drama in this movie, as it was predictable.

 That said, UP is a semi-decent animated movie.
 I can be a harsh critic when there are bad films, as I have viewed and reviewed a few of them.
 That is if you have had experience with this type of film.
 It might be more appealing.